 This easy recipe for spatchcock chicken is great for a midweek meal in the Spring and Summer, or for an alternative to a roast chicken for the weekend!

 Spatchcocking a chicken means removing the backbone of the chicken and pressing it flat which makes it cook a lot faster.
-It is the same as butterflying a chicken.
+It is the same as butterflying a chicken or flat-roasting it.

 It also means no more dry chicken breast when you roast a whole chicken when you have spatchcocked it first, because you don’t need to roast it for as long for it to cook through!

 I had always been put off preparing a spatchcock chicken myself in the past as I thought it would be really difficult.
 In fact it is not that tricky at all, all you need is a good sharp knife and some metal skewers (if you have them, if not you can skip that) to help keep the chicken flat during cooking.

 It is a lot more economical to buy a chicken and spatchcock it yourself rather than buy one that has already been spatchcocked.
 I’ve noticed that the ready-prepared spatchcock chickens here in the UK seem to usually be smaller chickens and much more expensive too because it is pre-prepared, so the meat does not go a long way.

 Read on for my step by step guide to spatchcocking a chicken at home below, you’ll find out how easy it is.

 Step 1.
 Turn the chicken breast side down, with the legs towards you.